ultratrikx/VibeType/README.md

 ## ✨ Features

+-   **🎯 Floating Toolbar**: Smart floating toolbar that appears above your cursor when you stop typing
 -   **Real-time Suggestions**: Get AI-powered suggestions as you type in any text field
 -   **Text Improvement**: Enhance clarity, grammar, and style with one click
 -   **Text Rewriting**: Rewrite content in different ways while maintaining meaning